TillF/WASA-SED/docs/index.md

 ### Input files for the river module

 The input files for the river module are located in the folder ```Input\\[case_study]\River``` and are summarised in [Table 6](#table-6).
 Three options are available for the river routing: routing scheme 1 comprises the original river routing using time response functions, routing scheme 2 uses the Muskingum routing and suspended sediment transport and routing scheme 3 uses the Muskingum routing and bedload transport.
 Routing schemes 2 and 3 enable a spatially distributed representation of river stretch characteristics.
 Sediment-transport calculations are only possible for routing schemes 2 and 3.
 The flow calculations are carried out in routing order, i.e. the river stretches which are located most upstream are calculated first.
-The routing order is specified in ```routing.dat``` (see WASA documentation, [Mueller and Güntner 2005](#??)).
+The routing order is specified in ```routing.dat```.
 The key model input parameters for water and sediment routing are stored in an input file called ```river.dat``` that assigns each sub-basin with a specific map ID a corresponding river stretch.
 The input file ```response.dat``` contains the time response parameters that were used for the original version of the WASA code (routing scheme 1).

 <a name="table-6"></a>
 **Table 6:** Input data files for the river component